JGCRI/CEDS/README.md

 The Community Emissions Data System (CEDS) produces consistent estimates of global air emissions species over the industrial era (1750 - present).
 The system is written in R and uses open-source data (with the exception of the IEA energy statistics which must be purchased from IEA).
 CEDS is publicly available through an [Open Source License](#license-section).

 ***
+**Code Update:** December 28, 2020.
+This code update adds N2O emissions and updates CH4 and CO2 data.
+See the [release notes](https://github.com/JGCRI/CEDS/wiki/Release-Notes) for further details.
+Emissions data will be included in the upcoming full release.

 **Pre-Release:** September 11, 2020.
 The current code and data in this repository is associated with a pre-release set of data for review and assessment.

 This pre-release extends the emissions time series to 2019 and updates driver and emissions data throughout.
 This version builds on the extension of the CEDS system to 2017 described in [McDuffie et al. 2020](https://essd.copernicus.org/preprints/essd-2020-103/).
 This pre-release focuses on aerosol and ozone precursor emissions.